gwyntel/SplinterTreev4/README.md

 ### Core Features

 - **Multi-Model Support**: Access a variety of AI models through OpenRouter and OpenPipe, including specialized models for different tasks.
 - **Intelligent Message Routing**: Routes messages to appropriate models based on content with the **RouterCog**, handling DMs and channel activation while preventing routing loops.
+The routing logic is detailed in the section below.
 - **Context Management**: Manages conversation history using **ContextCog**, with per-channel message history and configurable context window sizes.
 - **Shared Context Database**: SQLite-based persistent conversation history shared between all models, enabling cross-model context.
 - **Dynamic System Prompts**: Customizable per-channel system prompts with variable support for personalized interactions.